 Day 7: Sunday, September 23, 2018.
 Montreal Botanical gardens

 As a result of this discrepancy, Montreal has been called “the only city where the sun sets in the north.”
-Directions are according to the traditional Montreal map where downtown (example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
-“North” on the Victoria bridge is southwest.
+Directions are according to the traditional Montreal map where downtown (for example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
+“North” on the Victoria Bridge is southwest.